 Place a toothpick in each peanut butter ball’s center, then dip the ball into the chocolate.
 Cover the peanut butter balls with melted chocolate and leave the tops uncovered to achieve Buckeye’s signature look.

-The easiest way to remove the dipping toothpick is to hold another toothpick next to it pull it straight up.
+The easiest way to remove the dipping toothpick is to hold another toothpick next to it and pull it straight up.

 How do I store Buckeye Balls?